-He is currently completing two books.
-The first is Genocide and the State: An Alternative History of Modern Political Philosophy.
-Ranging across several disciplines–most notably philosophy, Holocaust and genocide studies, ethnic thought, political and critical theory of various stripes–the book argues that conceptually embedded in the innermost core of the Western concept of the state from Hobbes to Hegel is a homogenizing imperative that makes genocide a perpetual byproduct of the global state order.
-The second, with Henry Pickford, is the Oxford Handbook of Theodor W. Adorno, under contract with Oxford University Press.
+He is currently completing three books: Genocide and the State: An Alternative History of Modern Political Philosophy ranges across several disciplines, most notably philosophy, Holocaust and genocide studies, ethnic thought, political and critical theory of various stripes.
+The book argues that conceptually embedded in the innermost core of the Western concept of the modern state is a homogenizing imperative that makes genocide a perpetual byproduct of the global state order.
+With Henry Pickford, Shuster is completing the Oxford Handbook of Theodor W. Adorno, under contract with Oxford University Press.
+Finally, under contract with Duke University Press in their “Practices” series, Shuster is completing a book titled “Lifting.”

 Education